nkoster/qrcodeapi/README.md

 This returns a JSON object, that contains a base64 encoded PNG, that presents a QR code, that contains a string "https://example.com".

+If you point your iPhone camera to the QR code, you should see a tiny popup with request to open the link, once the QR code is recognized.

 For testing, you can easily create a URI with this command:
 ```
 node -e "console.log(encodeURIComponent('https://example.com'))"